binidowu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute: This script executes permission to the owner of the file hello.

 7. 6-multiple_permissions: This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+8. 7-everybody: This script adds execution permission to the owner, the group owner and the other users, to the file hello.